 What is mammary gland tumour?

 Mammary gland tumours are similar to breast tumours in people, it is the third most common tumour in the cat.
-80-90% of mammary gland tumours are malignant, adenocarcinomas being the most common.
-Carcinoma and sarcoma are less common mammary cancers.
+80-90% of mammary gland tumours are malignant, adenocarcinomas are the most common type of malignant tumour of the breast in cats.

 The average age of cats with mammary gland tumours is 10-12 years old.
 Intact females are at the greatest risk.
 Spaying, especially prior to their first heat greatly reduces their risk of developing mammary cancer, suggesting that hormonal influence may be involved.
 However, it can also occur in spayed females and males, but it is rare.
 Siamese cats appear to be at an increased risk of developing mammary gland tumours at a younger age.